 If the knees are in contact with the facia or the gap is less than 30mm, move the dummy and seat rearwards until a gap of 30mm is achieved, or to the nearest notch rearwards.
+It must be possible to pass a sphere if 30mm diameter between the knee clevis flesh and facia (the tibia flesh shall be ignored).
 Record the new H-point location within the test details.

 The upper legs shall be in contact with the seat cushion as far as possible.
-Set the initial distance apart of the outside metal surfaces of the knees of each dummy to $270 \text{mm} \pm 10 \text{mm}$.
+Set the initial distance apart of the outboard metal surfaces of the knee clevis flanges of each dummy to $270 \text{mm} \pm 10 \text{mm}$.
 When the left foot is placed on a footrest or the right foot is positioned onto the accelerator pedal as described in 6.4.10 below, the initial distance between the knees may be ignored.
 The femur and tibia for each leg shall be as close as possible to a vertical plane.